o-murphy/py-ballisticcalc/README.md

-3DF model that is used in this calculator is rooted in old C sources of version 2 of the public version of JBM calculator, ported to C#, optimized, fixed and extended with elements described in Litz's "Applied Ballistics" book and then ported to Go.
+3DF model that is used in this calculator is rooted in old C sources of version 2 of the public version of JBM calculator, ported to C#, optimized, fixed and extended with elements described in Litz's "Applied Ballistics" book and from the friendly project of Alexandre Trofimov and then ported to Go.

-The code is provided under LGPL license so you CAN use it in any application, however you need to credit JBM, Brian Litz and Gehtsoft USA in your product.
+The code is provided under LGPL license so you CAN use it in any application, however you need to credit JBM, Brian Litz, Alexandre Trofimov and Gehtsoft USA in your product.

 C# version of the package is located here: https://github.com/gehtsoft-usa/BallisticCalculator